Below are some common questions users often ask about Vimeo Create.

-You can create videos up to 10 minutes in length using Vimeo Create.
-When setting up the video in the creator, duration can be modified to fit a custom length by clicking "Duration: Auto" and then "Custom".
+You can create videos up to 120 minutes in length using Create on the web and up to 10 minutes on mobile.
+When setting up the video via mobile, the duration can be modified to fit a custom length by clicking "Duration: Auto" and then "Custom".

 I don’t see a template for my kind of business, what do I do?

-All stock videos and images available in Vimeo Create can be used for any videos you make using the tool and distributed through Vimeo (this includes embeds, and videos shared on social through our publish to social function).
+All stock videos and images available in Create can be used for any videos you make using the tool and distributed through Vimeo.
+This includes embeds and videos shared on social through our Publish to Social feature.

-Should I use a template or start from scratch?
+Should I use a template or create my own video?

-It’s up to you!
+This is up to you.
 Each has its advantages.
-Our highly customizable templates allow you to piece together a video relatively quickly while still letting you insert your own elements (footage, images, copy, and more).
-Starting from scratch lets you execute on a specific vision, and is a great option if you know exactly what you’d like to do.
+Our customizable templates allow you to piece together a video relatively quickly while still letting you insert your own elements (footage, images, copy, and more).
+Creating your own lets you execute a specific vision and is a great option if you know exactly what you’d like to do.